-The app is available for download (iPhone) and is designed to be used in the comfort of your own home.
+The app is available for download on the Apple App Store or Google Play and is designed to be used in the comfort of your own home.

 Download the SleepCheck app

-Once installed on your iPhone, provide your age, gender and neck size.
+Once installed on your smartphone, provide your age, gender and neck size.
 This information is used to accurately assess your risk of obstructive sleep apnoea.